 In its Ngomane judgment, the SCA pursued Tswelopele’s rationale.
 Here, the applicants were a group of destitute, homeless people who had made their home on a traffic island under a bridge.
 Each night they would erect makeshift shelters out of cardboard boxes and plastic sheeting; and each morning they would dismantle the shelters and pack the material, along with personal belongings such as food, mattresses, blankets, clothing etc., while they went looking for food and work.
 On the day in question, Johannesburg traffic officials on a ‘clean up’ campaign sprayed the applicants with pepper spray to drive them away from their shelters, loaded their belongings onto trucks and took them away.
 The officials alleged that they had merely removed and destroyed rubbish that they found abandoned.
 However, during the court proceedings, it transpired that a good Samaritan had chanced on the incident and had video recorded part of it.
 In the video he remonstrates with the officials, telling them that they are destroying peoples’ possessions, and the footage shows the officials indiscriminately gathering and throwing onto a truck, the applicants’ mattresses, blankets, suitcases etc.

 Accepting that a spoliation order could not be granted where property had been destroyed, and citing Tswelopele, the SCA found that it was necessary to invoke a constitutional remedy for the violation of the applicants’ rights.
-In line with Tswelopele, the SCA therefore declared that Johannesburg’s conduct was unconstitutional and ordered city officials to pay constitutional damages to the applicants to compensate them for the unlawful destruction of their property.
+In line with Tswelopele, the SCA therefore declared that Johannesburg’s conduct was unconstitutional and ordered city officials to pay money to the applicants to compensate them for the unlawful destruction of their property.

-The Ngomane and Tswelopele judgements are commendable for confirming the principle of constitutional damages for the unlawful destruction by the state of the property of homeless people.
+The Ngomane and Tswelopele judgements are commendable for confirming the principle of constitutional remedy for the unlawful destruction by the state of the property of homeless people.
 Disappointingly, though, neither judgment considered the question of whether it might be appropriate to develop the common law spoliation remedy in line with the constitutional imperative to reorient all law, including the common law, to promote the spirit, purport and objects of the Bill of Rights.
 Arguably, any such move would not have had much, if any, effect on the nature and impact of the remedy per se.
 Nonetheless, if the goal of establishing one transformed legal system is to be realised, it is necessary for judges to actively engage with common law remedies to investigate whether they should be developed.
 Failing which, the common law will remain undeveloped and static, existing in a parallel universe to the constitutional order and typically applicable only to people with resources.